sebsprojects/asocgen/README.md

 # Asocgen
 I want to re-discover groups of finite order.
 For that I need to find associative structures.
-So here I am searching for them in haskell.
+So here I am searching for them in *not haskell* (well turns out C is better for this job).

 # Questions
 * Are there configurations of incomplete tables which are incomplete associative but will never lead to a complete associative table?
 * Schemes where we try to keep to number of allowed symbols to a minimum, ie. not just increasing with UP but picking from a minimal list of symbols to help associativity detection.

 # TODO
-* Make sure tail set really works as intended (ie tests, ya know)
-* Optimize low-hanging fruits: selectCol atal

 * Multithreading
-* GC analysis

-* Pass around global state object (or use reader)

-# CVersion
-* Check at vs [] in performance critical code